Cloud Forest School Foundation

 Mark J. Hatch is currently the Vice President for Enrollment at Colorado College.
 He earned a B.A. in psychology from Bates College and later served as Assistant Dean of Admission at his alma mater.
 He left Bates to pursue a graduate degree at Harvard University and concurrently worked in the Harvard Admission Office.
 He then moved west and served as a college counselor and teacher at Harvard-Westlake School and Marlborough School in Los Angeles.
 In 1997, Mark retuned to higher education as the Director of Admission at Occidental College.
 In addition to serving on panels at regional and national conferences, Mark is the former President of the Common Application, Inc, a member organization serving more than 350 colleges and universities.
 He currently serves on the Board of the High Mountain Institute, a semester program for high school juniors in Leadville, Colorado.
 Mark is married and has two daughters.
 In his spare time, he plays competitive ice hockey and is an avid trail/mountain runner and has completed two Pikes Peak Ascents – a 13.3 mile race which gains nearly 8,000 vertical feet and ends at the summit of Pike Peak at 14,110 feet.

-Scott Shannon, President, is a registered landscape architect and certified planner.
-Scott is currently Associate Professor of Landscape Architecture at the State University of New York – College of Environmental Science and Forestry in Syracuse, NY, where he is also Undergraduate Curriculum Director.
-He is the co-director of the Sustainable Futures program at the Monteverde Institute, Monteverde, Costa Rica, and a partner in Acanthus Associates, LLC, a community planning and housing consulting firm based in Cazenovia, New York.
+Scott Shannon is the Associate Provost and Dean of the Graduate School at SUNY College of Environmental Science and Forestry in Syracuse, NY, and a registered landscape architect and certified planner.
+Scott has taught in the Landscape Architecture program at SUNY for over 25 years, and spent a year working with the Sustainable Futures program at the Monteverde Institute, Monteverde, Costa Rica.
 Scott is a former Fulbright Scholar in urban design in the Czech Republic, and serves on the boards of a number of not-for-profit groups advocating land conservation, historic preservation, and community planning.
 (BS, BLA, MLA SUNY – College of Environmental Science and Forestry).

 Stephen Watters is Headmaster of The Green Vale School, Glen Head, New York.
 He served as Director, Middle School, William Penn Charter School, Philadelphia, and taught five years at Kingswood-Oxford School, North Hartford.
 He is on the boards of the Pennsylvania Association of Private Academic Schools, Friends Council of Education, and Philadelphia Council of Women in Independent Schools.
 He directed the Quebec-Labrador Mission Friends Camp in Mic-Mac-Malisett for Native American children, ran the SPHERE Program, and coordinated a program for adolescent girls in the public and private schools of Hartford, Connecticut.
 (B.A.
 Denison University, MAT University of Massachusetts, Amherst).